 Your authorization file expires when your Cobalt Strike license expires.
-If you renew your Cobalt Strike license, run the built-in update program to refresh the authorization file with the latest information.
+If you renew your Cobalt Strike license, run the built-in update program to refresh the authorization file for the current released version with the latest information.
+For previous versions use the Cobalt Strike Auth File Generator site to refresh the authorization file with the latest information.